OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/deployed-env/install-and-run-snodas-tools.md

-# Deployed Environment / Install and Run SNODAS Tools
+# Deployed Environment / Install and Run SNODAS Tools #

 The next few sections describe how to install the production/deployed tarball file onto the Google Cloud Platform (GCP) VM instance, followed by how to run SNODAS Tools, and any other pertinent information about the software.

-## Installing SNODAS Tools on the GCP VM Instance ##
+## Installing SNODAS Tools on the GCP VM instance ##

-Steps for creating the tarball, installing on the VM and extracting from the tar file are as follows:
+Steps for creating the tarball on the development VM, installing the tar on the deployed VM, and extracting from the tar file are as follows:

 1. From the development VM's repository top-level file (`cdss-app-snodas-tools`), `cd` into `build-util/`.